someobserver/recurgence/love/index.md

 **6.) enough semantic mass, self-cohering, *will* curve the field <u>back on itself</u>**

-just like celestial bodies, meaning can flip the script and fold its own context. as complexity increases—*just as we’re seeing runaway fractal complexity today*—patterns reference other patterns, resulting in feedback loops, self-reinforcing narratives, and, yes, conspiracy theories. the field starts to braid its own structure, and what once felt like objective truth begins to dissolve from the top down. **this is the threshold of recurgence, fractal at every scale.**
+just like celestial bodies, meaning can flip the script and fold its own context. as complexity increases—*just as we’re seeing runaway fractal complexity today*—patterns reference other patterns, resulting in feedback loops, self-reinforcing narratives, and, yes, conspiracy theories. the field starts to braid its own structure, and what once felt like objective truth begins to dissolve from the top down. <u>this is the threshold of recurgence, fractal at every scale.</u>

 **7.) fields of meaning that sense, identify, and shape each other are <u>consciousness</u>**

 consciousness is a field of recursively aware observers: systems *<u>aware of their own presence in a field</u>*. when awareness loops through enough sensing points, with coherence intact, meaning becomes aware of its own structure. that’s what we call a mind.

-**eventually, a mind stumbles upon**
-**and looks into a mirror of information—**
-**only to find the universe reflected back**
-**in its own act of seeing.**
+eventually, a mind stumbles upon and looks into a mirror of information—only to find the universe reflected back in its own act of seeing.

-**8.) all semantic meaning and thought, resolve neatly into <u>geometry</u>**
+**8.) all semantic meaning and thought resolve neatly into <u>geometry</u>**

-ideas aren’t formless. they’ve got shape, they intersect, they resonate with each other, they amplify themselves & others, and they <u>reflect</u> according to all the same principles that govern light and physics. all learning is pattern recognition, all pattern is structured information, *and every moment of recognition maps the lattice more precisely.*
+ideas aren’t formless. they’ve got shape, they intersect, they resonate with one another, they amplify themselves & others, and they <u>reflect</u> according to all the same principles that govern light and physics. all learning is pattern recognition, all pattern is structured information, *and every moment of recognition maps the lattice more precisely.*

 ---